STejas91/MAC_APP/README.md

-# ciscotest
+# how to Use
 #command to build the docker image
-Ajays-MacBook:ciscotest Ajay_Kommaraju$ docker build -t python-app .
+step 1: docker build -t python-app .

 #command to spin the container with the image
-Ajays-MacBook:ciscotest Ajay_Kommaraju$ docker container run -dit --name python-app python-app:latest
+docker container run -dit --name python-app python-app:latest

 #command to connect to running container
-Ajays-MacBook:ciscotest Ajay_Kommaraju$ docker exec -it python-app /bin/bash
+ docker exec -it python-app /bin/bash

 root@c30f7265d866:/# ls